16

 • 5

 Selecting any of the PDF/X presets disables this setting automatically, and in almost all cases you should be using one of these when preparing output for press.
 PDF/X-4:2008 uses a later PDF version that X-1 or X-3, resulting in a smaller file size.
-Sep 6, 2012 at 18:34
+Commented Sep 6, 2012 at 18:34

 7